 3.5 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service plan?
 Expectation: Individuals and/or their representatives are active participants in the service planning process.
-Plan convenient to the individual/representative. ning meetings occur at tim nes Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and sch edule a plann ing meeting - Was the individual/representative(s) present during the last plan meeting?
-YES NO Do individuals participate in their plan meetings?
-YES NO NO Is the individual's input reflected in the service plan?
-YES NO NO 2.6 In the individual's right to dispite and privace respected?
-5.0 Is the individual's right to dignity and privacy respected?
-Expectation: The individual's right to dignity and privacy is protected and respected. î Related Questions: Is health information about individuals kept private?
-VES Is health information stored in a central location, locked in a secure area, and only accessible to professional staff?
+Planning meetings occur at time convenient to the individual/representative. nes Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and sch edule a planr ning meeting , - - Was the individual/representative(s) present during the last plan meeting?
+YES □ NO Do individuals participate in their plan meetings?
+YES ☐ NO Is the individual's input reflected in the service plan?
+YES □ NO 3.6 Is the individual's right to dignity and privacy respected?
+Expectation: The individual's right to dignity and privacy is protected and respected.
+Related Questions: Is health information about individuals kept private?
+YES □ NO Is health information stored in a central location, locked in a secure area, and only accessible to professional staff?
 If no, where is it stored?
-U YES □ NO Are schedules of individuals for PT, OT, medications, restricted diet, etc., posted in a general open area for all to view?
-YES NO NO Are health-related and personal care activities conducted in private locations?
+YES □ NO Are schedules of individuals for PT, OT, medications, restricted diet, etc., posted in a general open area for all to view?
+YES □ NO Are health-related and personal care activities conducted in private locations?
 Examples: blood pressure readings, personal hygiene, incontinence care, etc. YES □ NO